KevinOrellana-Dev/Tumblr/README.md

 # Tumblr Experiment
-The purpose of this program is to familiarize myself how to use APIs (Tumblr's API) and how to configure table views in swift.
+The purpose of this program is to familiarize myself on how to use Tumblr's API and on how to configure table views in swift.

 **Video Walthrough**